jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (a) the name and address of the recipient; and
   (b) the registration number of the recipient; and (c) a description of the land; and
   (d) the consideration for the supply.
+(3BB) For the purposes of section 11(1)﻿(md), the supplier must maintain sufficient records to enable the following particulars in relation to the supply to be ascertained at the time of supply:
+  (a) the name and contact details of the recipient; and (b) the registration number of the recipient; and (c) a description of the goods and services; and
+  (d) the consideration for the supply.
 (3C) Subsections (3D) and (3E) apply when a supply that wholly or partly consists of land is made to a person who is, for the purposes of the supply, an agent acting on behalf of an undisclosed principal.
 (3D) The requirements of subsection (3B)﻿(a) and (b) are met if the supplier maintains sufficient records to enable the particulars of the name, and address, and registration number or tax file number, as applicable of the agent to be ascertained.